Hsieh Ing-dan

-Hsieh Ing-dan (謝銀黨 (Xiè Yíndǎng); born 28 September 1949) is a Taiwanese police officer.
+Hsieh Ing-dan (謝銀黨 (Xiè Yíndǎng); born 28 September 1949) is a Taiwanese police officer who served as director‑general of the National Police Agency from 2004 to 2006 and later as president of Central Police University from 2006 to 2008.

 Life and career

 Hsieh was born on 28 September 1949, and raised in Changhua County.
 He began study of administrative management in 1967, at what became Central Police University.
 Hsieh joined the Nantou County Police Department's Criminal Investigation Corps as a junior detective after graduation.
 In 1981, he was assigned to the equivalent division of the Taichung City Police Department and promoted to lieutenant.
 The following year, Hsieh received another promotion, to captain.
 In 1985, Hsieh was named a precinct director within Taichung.
 The next year, Hsieh joined the Criminal Investigation Bureau, a division of the National Police Agency (NPA), with the rank of lieutenant.
 By 1987, the CIB had promoted Hsieh to captain.
 Soon after, Hsieh accepted an assignment as chief of Taipei City Police Department's Criminal Investigation Corps.
 He became commissioner of the Yilan County Police Department in 1989, leaving in 1993 to return to the NPA as head of the Administration Section.
 Following his second stint at the NPA, Hsieh served as head of the Taoyuan County Police Department.
 Between 1996 and 1997, Hsieh was deputy leader of the Taiwan Provincial Government's police department.
 Within the NPA, Hsieh was promoted to chief inspector.
 Hsieh led the Kaohsiung City Police Department between 1997 and 2001.
 While with the Kaohsiung City Police Department, Hsieh worked to solve the assassination of Lan Chen-yuan, a former member of the Kaohsiung County Council.